dwhinham/mt32-pi/README.md

 If you need some help with mt32-pi and the wiki doesn't answer your questions, head over to the [discussions] area and feel free to start a topic.

 > ⚠ **Note**: Please don't use the Issues area to ask for help - Issues are intended for reproducible bug reports and feature requests.
-Thankyou!
+Thank you!

 ## ❤️ Contributing